 (Disclaimer: This post is by no means intended to poke fun at Salvadoran culture.
 It could just as easily be written about my day to day life in Montana, but I am here now and as a foreigner probably do more silly things than normal so that is what I will share about.)

 Things I Can Choose to Either Cry or Laugh at:

 1. The veggie truck.
 Every day, a pick-up truck drives through town blaring ranchero or rap music while a nasally, staccato, super speedy voice says something like, “Papas, tomates, dos libras un dolarrrrr,” over a loud speaker.
 For some reason, this really irked me at first.
 Every time I heard a truck engine my shoulders would go up to my ears, I’d begin to sweat and hold my breath, bracing myself for that advertisement to disrupt every peaceful part of my being.

 One day, I decided to picture what this would look like in Montana: a Ford F-150 cruising down Main Street, Bozeman bumping some Wu-Tang Clan and saying aggressively over a loud speaker, “We’re selling potatoes!
 Eat your veggies!”

+I now love the veggie truck.
 2. My nine-year-old host sister/child is wonderful.
 We hang out every day and learn a lot from one another.
 I can confidently say my best friend in El Salvador is a nine-year-old.
 That said, sometimes she forgets I am a full-grown human.

 During dinner one night, the power went out.
 Cruz went to get a candle.
 As soon as she lit it, the lights came back on and Karen tried to blow the candle out but was repeatedly failing.
 “Put your hand behind the flame like this,” I showed her.
 She did, and blew out the candle successfully.
 “Wow!”
 She said, “you already know how candles work.”
 My only response was to slow-blink-blank-stare at her.